 Rinse and redistribute the beans or seeds 2-3 times a day.
 With my stackable sprouting containers, this is super easy, as gravity does all the work.

-4 | Depending on the seeds, the remaining germination time could range from between 1 to 10 extra days.
-Remember to continue to rinse and drain 2-3 times a day during this period as well.
-When the seed sprouts are from 1/8 inch to 2 inches long, your seeds are ready to eat!
+4 | Depending on the seeds, the remaining germination time could range from 1 to 10 extra days.
+Remember to continue rinsing and draining 2-3 times a day during this period as well.
+When the sprouts are 1/8 to 2 inches long, your seeds are ready to eat!

-Note: some people are concerned with mold when it comes to sprouting.
+Note: Some people are concerned with mold when it comes to sprouting.
 If you do not pack the seeds in there too tight, make sure to rinse them at least 2-3 times a day, and don’t keep them in a room that is too hot, then this shouldn’t be a problem.

 You Can Put Sprouts on Everything!